onepf/AppDF/specification/appds_spec_1_0.md

 No attributes.
 Maximum length: at least one tag should be shorter than 30 symbols.

 Application name, shown in the application list.
-As everything in the `<description>` section it can be localized.
+As everything inside the `<description>` tag it can be localized using `<description-localization>` section.
 Different stores have different requirements for maximum title length.
 In order to have flexibility to get the best from each of the stores you can include several copies of title tag.
 The store will take the longest one that is fits in its maximum size.

 <table>
   <tr>